wnchan/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your StudentConnect.

 4. Open a command terminal, and use `cd` to change the current working directory into the folder you put the jar file in.
 Use the `java -jar studentconnect.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data for students and groups.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>